Kenneth Eather: Later life

 Eather retired from the Army on 18 September 1946 and became a poultry farmer in Penrith, New South Wales.
 He became active in the Primary Producer's Association of New South Wales and was elected its president in 1953, a position he held for the next five years.
 However, the death of his son Ken in a motorcycle accident led him to reconsider life as a farmer.
 In 1958, he became the head of the Water Research Foundation of Australia, and organisation that dispensed funding to researchers investigating water related issues.

 Eather's wife Adeline died in 1966.
 In 1968 he married Kathleen Carroll.
 He treated Kathleen's son, Captain Owen Eather, an army officer and Vietnam War veteran, as his own son.
 Eather became concerned at the way Vietnam veterans were being treated by some veterans of the Second World War, and made a point of appearing at Anzac Day marches and RSL events with Owen.
 Eather continued to lead Anzac Day marches through Sydney until 1992.
 In his old age, Eather spent time with his grandson Eamon, who later joined the Australian Army Reserve and served with the International Force for East Timor.

-Eather died at a nursing home in Mosman, New South Wales on 9 May 1993.
+Eather died at a nursing home in Mosman on 9 May 1993.
 As the last surviving Australian general of the Second World War, he was given a military funeral at St. Andrew's Cathedral, Sydney.
 Three companies of the 3rd Battalion, Royal Australian Regiment provided an honour guard and an oration was given by General Sir Francis Hassett.
 Some 1,000 veterans lined George Street, Sydney to pay their last respects to Eather, who was cremated at the Northern Suburbs Crematorium.